woolm110/CoachStations/README.md

 - Install dependencies: `npm install && bower install`
 - Run `gulp serve` to run locally
 - Run `gulp build` to build for production

+## Usage
+- Call `Imagination.app.init()` inside `scripts/init.js` to load app using default parameters.
+- Optionally you can also pass a postcode and search distance (KM) to override the default values e.g. `Imagination.app.init('SW1A 1AA', 5)`.